BossHobby/Docs/docs/Features.md

 The osd menu is accessed by performing a RIGHT-RIGHT-RIGHT [stick gesture](/Features/#stick-gestures) on the ROLL/PITCH stick.

 OSD font and boot logo can be changed, select and upload.

+The OSD chip on the fc stores font and boot logo so if you want the Quicksilver boot logo you must upload a font once, it will then persist through future firmware flashes.

 Each element can be positioned by altering the x,y numbers (0,0 is top left corner of the screen) and the font style can be inverted.
 Callsign must be upper case only.